-The amendments are effective for transactions for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2020.
-The Credit Union does not expect the amendments to have a material impact on its consolidated financial statements.
+The amendments are effective for transactions for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2022.
+The Credit Union has not yet determined the impact of these amendments on its consolidated financial statements.